Install ELK Stack 8.x on Ubuntu

 Adjust Elasticsearch JVM Settings

-Next, configure JVM heap size to no more than half the size of your memory.
-In this case, our test server has 2G RAM and the heap size is set to 512M for both maximum and minimum sizes.
+For example, in our setup, our test server has 8G RAM and we set the heap size is set to 2048M for both maximum and minimum sizes.

 Running Elasticsearch